-Launched in 2014, the overarching goal of the project Securing Marine-based Coastal Livelihoods from Climate Change and Climate-Induced Disasters is to increase the resilience of Tuvalu's outer island communities to future climate change induced risks such as declining marine resources productivity and increasing/intensifying climatic hazards.
+The overarching goal of the 4-year project Securing Marine-based Coastal Livelihoods from Climate Change and Climate-Induced Disasters (2014 - ...) is to increase the resilience of Tuvalu's outer island communities to future climate change induced risks such as declining marine resources productivity and increasing/intensifying climatic hazards.

 One of the key underlying causes for Tuvalu’s vulnerability is the challenge in adequate public service delivery compounded by its geography.
 Outer islands are often staffed with a few government officials with limited financial resources to meet the genuine development needs of communities, let alone additional technical inputs needed to mitigate the risks of climate change.
 Their ability to adapt to climate change is further hampered by the highly vulnerable communication network that connects outer islands.
 Currently satellite phones and FM radio are the only communication channels through which to provide vital information on emerging disasters from the capital of Funafuti.
 But these existing communication facilities tend to break down during extreme climate events – when they are most needed.

 For updates on UNDP Early Warning Systems and Climate Resilient Development projects, click here.

 The project 'Securing Marine-based Coastal Livelihoods from Climate Change and Climate-Induced Disasters' will work closely with outer island development councils to increase their capacity to deliver necessary public services to increase the resilience of remote communities.
 In particular, the project will focus on the following: